Homemade German Bratwurst

 Boasting over 1500 varieties of Wurst, Germany has long been the world’s Sausage Capital.
 One such Wurst, the Bratwurst, claims around 40 different varieties itself and has a proud heritage going back hundreds of years where it was first officially documented in 1313.
 Yes, the savory Bratwurst is synonymous with Germany itself and has remained a cultural icon for centuries.

 The term Bratwurst is derived from the Old German word Brät (meaning “chopped” meat) as well as the more contemporary verb braten (meaning “to fry”).
-While some kinds of sausages are eaten poached, the Bratwurst is first poached and then always pan-fried or grilled.
+While some kinds of sausages are eaten poached, the Bratwurst is always grilled or pan-fried to get the skins nice and crispy.
+However, you can first poach before grilling/frying to infuse them with more flavor (like poaching them in beer) or if you simply want to ensure that they’re evenly cooked through before grilling or frying them.

 Different regions of Germany make their Bratwursts a little differently and the spices and herbs will vary as well the kind of meat used.
 Some varieties use pork only, some use a combination of pork and veal, some use mostly veal with a little pork, while others use pork with a little beef.